zinc-sun/ED-AD/README.md

 # ED-AD
 This project studies the performance of entanglement-based QKD with a two-stage distillation process (Entanglement distillation + Advantage distillation).
+The paper is at (<https://arxiv.org/abs/2410.19334>).

 # Prerequisites